-The modifications are contained wholly within the approved building envelope such that the 3 dimensional form, setbacks and landscape outcomes as approved are not compromised.
+With the exception of the subterranean exhaust plenum and riser the modifications are contained wholly within the approved building envelope such that the 3 dimensional form, setbacks and landscape outcomes as approved are not compromised.
 Importantly, the spatial relationship of the proposal to adjoining development is maintained together with a complimentary and compatible streetscape presentation and appropriate residential amenity outcomes including privacy, solar access and view sharing.
-Further, the modifications do not compromise the design quality of the original development have regard to the design quality principles contained within State Environmental Planning Policy 65.